Get,

 Properties of Sabudana

-Sabudana in English is called sago pearls and is a preferred food option for sick people, as it is easy to digest property and provides rapid energy.
-It is also established that sabudana may have cooling properties for our digestive system, and hence sabudana-gruel is recommended for people having excess bile secretion.5
+Sabudana is a preferred food option for sick people, as it is easy to digest and provides rapid energy.
+It is also established that sabudana may have cooling properties for our digestive system, and hence, sabudana is recommended for people having excess bile secretion.

 Potential Uses of Sabudana

-1. Potential Uses of Sabudana in Gluten-free Diet
+1. Potential Uses of Sabudana in a Gluten-free Diet

-Sabudana has low protein content and it is free from casein and gluten.
-Thus, it is consumed as non-allergic food.3 Globally, people may want to switch to a healthier diet without changing their eating habits.
-People decide to go gluten-free for a few different reasons:4
+Sabudana has low protein content, and it is free from casein and gluten.
+Thus, it is consumed as a non-allergic food4.
+Globally, people may want to switch to a healthier diet without changing their eating habits.
+People decide to go gluten-free for a few different reasons:

 • Gluten-free foods are a substitute for those having coeliac disease or those who show gluten sensitivity.